Dhghomon/easy_rust/README.md

 Maybe it will print this: `67 28 42 25 95 59 87 11 5 81 64 34 8 15 13 86 10 89 63 93 49 41 46 57 60 29 17 22 74 43 32 38 36 76 71 18 14 84 61 16 35 90 56 54 91 19 94 44 3 0 68 80 51 92 24 20 82 26 58 33 55 96 37 66 79 73`.
 But it will almost never print it in the same way again.

 Here as well, it is easy to change your `HashSet` to a `BTreeSet` if you decide you need ordering.
-For our code, we only change two places.
+In our code, we only need to make two changes to switch from a `HashSet` to a `BTreeSet`.

 ```rust
 use std::collections::BTreeSet; // Change HashSet to BTreeSet